Sheky1/hospital-project-frontend/README.md

 # RAF Software Engineering - Hospital - FRONTEND

 A large project made in React at the teamlead position for frontend, for an university course "Software Engineering".
 The project was done in 4 months, with a team of 5 people.
-It was done in React, accoring to the project specification, and deployed with [Docker}(https://www.docker.com/) and [Kubernetes](https://kubernetes.io/) on [http://bolnica.k8s.elab.rs:32264/](http://bolnica.k8s.elab.rs:32264/).
+It was done in React, accoring to the project specification, and [deployed](http://bolnica.k8s.elab.rs:32264/) with [Docker](https://www.docker.com/) and [Kubernetes](https://kubernetes.io/) on.
 The test user credentials are test@gmail.com-password.

 There are 7 roles: admin, doctor, nurse, biochemist, technician and recepcionist